nebula-plugins/gradle-info-plugin/README.md

 *Uber plugin that applies all other plugins.
 Since each one is relatively safe to run, this is the recommended plugin to apply.*

-# TODO
-* Have release plugin contribute Label
-* Link to generated Javadoc

 info-broker Plugin (Broker)
 ---------------
 ```